Automattic/wp-calypso/docs/our-approach-to-data.md

 ### Opt-in to Persistence ( [#13542](https://github.com/Automattic/wp-calypso/pull/13542) )

-If we choose not to use `createReducer` we can opt-in to persistence by adding a schema as a property on the reducer.
+We can opt-in to persistence by adding a schema as a property on the reducer.
 We do this by combining all of our reducers using `combineReducers` from `state/utils` at every level of the tree instead of [combineReducers](http://redux.js.org/docs/api/combineReducers.html) from `redux`.
 Each reducer is then wrapped with `withSchemaValidation` which returns a wrapped reducer that validates on `DESERIALIZE` if a schema is present and